Shetland HVDC Connection: History

+In April 2020, Ofgem approved revised proposals for the project, subject to "evidence that the Shetland Viking Wind Farm project will go ahead".
+On 17 June 2020, the Viking Wind Farm sponsor, SSE Renewables, made a final investment decision to proceed with the wind farm investment, conditional on certain indu stry code modifications, and "the outcome of the consultation on Ofgem’s minded-to position to approve the transmission link, expected in July 2020".
+According to Shetland News, this meant that both the Windfarm and the HVDC Connection were "likely to go ahead".
+On 16 July 2020, Ofgem gave final approval for the connection.

+Contracts for construction were awarded in August 2020 to Hitachi and BAM Nuttall.
+In February 2022, Hitachi Energy started the process of installing HVDC equipment at Kergord.
+Installation of the subsea cable started in July 2022.

 In April 2022, the project was described as "on track to be completed by 2024".
 The subsea cable installation is ongoing, and expected to continue until 2023.
+The first transmission of energy happened in June 2024, and the connection was commissioned in August of the same year.

 Route

 The interconnector starts at the Upper Kergord Valley converter station in Shetland.
 From the converter station an underground cable runs to a landing area in Weisdale Voe.
 From there, a subsea cable runs to landfall at Noss Head in Caithness, with onward connection to an HVDC switching station north of the village of Staxigoe in Caithness.

 The route of the cable crosses TAT-10, TAT-14 and Atlantic Crossing 1 telecommunication cables and the Piper–Flotta oil pipeline.

 Technical description

 The interconnector will connect to the existing 320 kV Caithness - Moray Link to form a three terminal HVDC network, with converter stations at Spittal in Caithness; Blackhillock Substation in Moray; and Upper Kergord on Shetland.
 The Shetland leg will have a power rating of 600 MW; the Spittal and Blackhillock converters are rated at 800 MW and 1,200 MW respectively.
 This will be the first multi-terminal HVDC interconnection in Europe.